anssilaukkarinen/LWdn/README.md

 As a summary, it was considered that using machine learning with reanalysis data allowed to create usable predicted values of hourly atmospheric downward long-wave radiation for future climatic conditions.
 These values are now provided as part of the RASMI data under the same [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+## Final reports

-## Final report of the RAMI project
+The final report from the RASMI project is available here:

+Jylhä, K., Ruosteenoja, K., Böök, H., Lindfors, A., Pirinen, P., Laapas, M. & Mäkelä, A. (2020) Nykyisen ja tulevan ilmaston säätietoja rakennusfysikaalisia laskelmia ja energialaskennan testivuotta 2020 varten.
+Ilmatieteen laitos.
+Raportteja 2020:6.
+ISSN 0782-6079.
+ISBN 978-952-336-128-7. http://hdl.handle.net/10138/321164.
+81 p.
+[In Finnish, Abstract in English and Swedish]

 The final report of the RAMI project (Rakentamisen mitoitussäät, eng.
 Design weather data for Finnish climatic conditions) is available here: